Dusty-Hordofel/biloko-mern-ecommerce/README.md

             IV. add a conditionnal rendering for success

 191. Charging Actual Cart Total

       I. update stripe controller.

 192. Charge With Coupon Discount
+      I. add coupon in stripe functions and <StripeCheckout/>
+      II. add if statement in stripe controller & charge the discount based on the coupon

 193. Show Discount and Coupon Applied in Frontend 194.
 195.